kingtvarshin/terraform-localstack-aws-infra/README.md

 ```
 Check that key services like s3, lambda, and iam are marked "available" or "running".

-### 3. create the desired terraform files and run the init, fmt, validate cmds
+### 3. create the desired terraform files and run the init, fmt, validate cmds [ for sample you can got into terraform/terraform-localstack-aws-infra folder and run the beloww cmds]

 ```bash
 terraform init